-Many of our competitors have initiated clinical trials for multiple myeloma and B cell lymphoma.
-We are aware of competitors pursuing cell therapy drug candidates, including but not limited to stem cell-based approaches, for the treatment of COVID-19.
+Many of our competitors have initiated clinical trials for GvHD and multiple myeloma, settings in which our iNKT cell therapy platform is currently being investigated.
+We are also aware of competitors pursuing cell therapy drug candidates, including but not limited to stem cell-based approaches, for the treatment of ARDS secondary to COVID-19.
 Competitors may compete with us in hiring scientific and management personnel, establishing clinical trial sites, recruiting patients for clinical trials and acquiring technologies complementary to, or necessary for, our programs.
 Many of our current or potential competitors have significantly greater financial, technical and human resources, as well as more expertise in research and development, manufacturing, conducting clinical trials and commercializing and marketing approved products.
 Early-stage companies may also prove to be significant competitors, either alone or through collaborative arrangements with large established companies.
 Our commercial opportunity could be reduced if our competitors develop and commercialize products that are safer, more effective, more convenient or less expensive.
 Our competitors also may obtain regulatory approval more rapidly than we may obtain approval for ours, which could result in them establishing a dominant market position.